Kindred, North Dakota

 Kindred is a city in Cass County, North Dakota, United States.
-The population was 889 at the time of the 2020 census.
-Kindred primarily serves as a bedroom community for Fargo, located about 25 miles to the southwest.
+The population was 889 at the time of the 2020 census, and was estimated to be 1,030 in 2024.
+Kindred primarily serves as a bedroom community for Fargo, which is located about 25 miles northeast.

 History

 Kindred was platted in 1880 when the railroad was extended to that point.
 The city was named for William A. Kindred, a local businessman and afterward mayor of Fargo, North Dakota.
 A post office has been in operation at Kindred since 1881.
 Kindred was incorporated as a city in 1949.